allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 Artificial neuron is a processing unit that has n inputs, each associated with a weight.
 When doing forward-pass the data comes through the input, each input is multiplied by its weight, then weighted inputs are summed.
-Sum is passed to an *activation* function that makes neuron non-linear.
-In CNN the best results are usually achieved when using [ReLu](https://en.wikipedia.org/wiki/Rectifier_%28neural_networks%29) activation as they are fast for back-propagation and do not have the *vanishing gradient* problem.
+Sum is passed to an [activation function](https://en.wikipedia.org/wiki/Activation_function) that makes the neuron non-linear.
+In CNN the best results are usually achieved when using [ReLu](https://en.wikipedia.org/wiki/Rectifier_%28neural_networks%29) activation as ReLu is fast for back-propagation and do not have the [vanishing gradient](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) problem.

 ### Neural network

-Neural network is a combination of many neurons that work together and depending on their structure can mimic arbitrary functions.
+A neural network is a combination of many neurons that work together and depending on their structure can mimic arbitrary functions.
-For binary classification last single neuron is followed by a [sigmoid activation function](https://en.wikipedia.org/wiki/Logistic_function) to make the output interpreted in terms of probability for each class.
+For binary classification last layer consists of a single neuron followed by a [sigmoid activation function](https://en.wikipedia.org/wiki/Logistic_function) to make the output interpreted in terms of probability for each class.

 ### Combining everything in one concept...
 Deep Convoluted Neural Networks

-Convolutional neural network is a neural network with multiple layers where first layers use convolution to process input together with operation called *pooling* which makes the data smaller when it goes through the network.
+A convolutional neural network is a neural network with multiple layers where first layers use convolution to process input together with an operation called pooling which decrease image resolution when it goes through the network.
 Top layers closely resemble a traditional neural network with fully-connected layers.

 Example of a CNN: